Skarlso/tuple/README.md

 ## Hashing

-Once a tuple is created it can be used as a key in a hash map.
+Once a tuple is created, it can be used as a key in a hash map.
 To use it as such do the following:

 ```go
     t1 := tuple.New(1, 2, 3 ,4, tuple.New("5", "6", "7", "8"))